AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-tfjob.md

 The TFJob can be deployed by running `kubectl apply -f example.yaml`{{execute}}

 By deploying the job, Kubernetes will schedule the workloads for execution across the available nodes.
-As part of the deployment, Kubeflow will configure Tensorflow with the required settings allowing the different components to communicate.
+As part of the deployment, Kubeflow will configure TensorFlow with the required settings allowing the different components to communicate.

 The next step will explain the Job and how to access the results.